, circumvents; circumvented; circumventing

 4. To get around a restriction or obstacle: The road was blocked by a fallen tree after the storm, but James knew a way to circumvent

-it by driving on another route.
+it by taking another route.

 circumvention (s) (noun)